 Here are 3 tips for chess opening preparation

 1. Don’t Play Dubious Openings

-In the near past, it was normal to play openings which were not totally correct.
+In the near past, it was normal to play openings that are not totally correct.
 Some people would play the King’s Gambit beginning after 1.e4 e5 2.f4 or the Centre Gambit 1.e4 e5 2.d4.
 Not to mention the Bird’s opening with 1.f4.

 In that time it was okay to play these sorts of openings.
 But now it’s certainly a wrong way to play the opening.
 When you use such an opening line one time, your next opponent will expect it from you and will prepare against it.
 If your chess opening is not objectively good, your opponent will really find some unpleasant ideas for you.

 With most gambit openings like the ones I mentioned, players often run into trouble and start losing.
-Eventually, they’ll stop using these opening in the future due to the amount of losses they encounter with these dubious openings.
+Eventually, they’ll stop using these openings in the future due to the number of losses they encounter with these dubious openings.

 This leads us to the question…

 How can you detect whether a given opening is good or not?

 In general, you should orient on your general strategic understanding.
 However, for most beginners, it may not be so clear to you what some of the basic strategic ideas and principles are.
 In this case, it’s recommended that you detect how many players over 2600 rating play this opening.
 Therefore, you may just believe in their strategic understanding and in their practical experience.

 If you see that a lot of strong players play a given opening line regularly, it certainly means that it is good.
 However, if strong players use the opening occasionally or don’t use it all, then you should consider another one.